The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-\textbf{4.
+\emph{5.
 Taylor Search.} Inspired by HotFlip \cite{ebrahimi-etal-2018-hotflip}, this method explores the solution space by forecasting the change in the objective using a first-order Taylor approximation.
-At time step $t$, the state is an explanation $e_t$, and a heuristic is evaluated on neighboring states in order to select the next state to compute the objective on.
-The search space is all $k$-sparse explanations, and therefore neighboring states are those with Hamming distance 2 to the current state (with one retained token being hidden and one hidden token being retained).
-The heuristic is the projected change in the cross-entropy loss between the model's original prediction $\hat{y}$ and this label's probability given the input \texttt{Replace}($x,e$), for a proposed explanation $e$, which is computed as such: We first calculate the gradient $g \in \mathbb{R}^{L}$ of the cross-entropy loss with respect to the explanation $e_t$, which is possible with the differentiable Attention Mask \texttt{Replace} function.
-Then, when optimizing for Sufficiency, we find the two indices $i$ and $j$ as the solution to $\argmax_{i,j} g^{(i)} - g^{(j)}$ such that the sparsity is maintained by flipping both tokens, meaning $e^{(i)}=1$ ($x^{(i)}$ is retained) and $e^{(j)}=0$ ($x^{(j)}$ is hidden).
-The next state is obtained by setting $e_t^{(i)}$ and $e_t^{(j)}$ to these values.
+Specifically, this is a local search method with a heuristic function computed as follows: We first calculate the gradient $g \in \mathbb{R}^{L}$ of the cross-entropy loss (same loss as Gradient Search) with respect to the explanation $e_t$.
+Then we find the two indices $i$ and $j$ as the solution to $\argmax_{i,j} g^{(i)} - g^{(j)}$.
+The next state is obtained by setting $e_t^{(i)}=1$ and $e_t^{(j)}=0$.
 This is a first-order approximation to the change in loss between the new and old state, based on the Taylor expansion of the loss \cite{ebrahimi-etal-2018-hotflip}.
 Note when optimizing for Comprehensiveness, we use the $\argmin$.
 Following \citet{ebrahimi-etal-2018-hotflip}, we ultimately use this search heuristic within a beam search, starting from a random explanation, with width $w=3$.